 Sandy loves working with patients who enjoy active lifestyles, whether they be warriors of the weekend, or of any other day of the week.

-Dr. Baird is a graduate of LifeWest Chiropractic College, where she was awarded the Commitment to Excellence scholarship.
-She specialized in sports injury management and extremity adjusting techniques.
-A lifelong athlete, Sandy draws on her athletic and academic experience to provide a comfortable and effective treatment experience that best addresses the needs of her patients.
+Dr. Baird is a graduate of LifeWest Chiropractic College, where they were awarded the Commitment to Excellence scholarship.
+They specialized in sports injury management and extremity adjusting techniques.
+A lifelong athlete, Sandy draws on their athletic and academic experience to provide a comfortable and effective treatment experience that best addresses the needs of their patients.

 Sandy treats local elite athletes and weekend warriors alike.
-She has been invited to provide treatments at Oakland bay area marathons, trail runs, and triathlons, including See Jane Run triathlon, Brazen Racing events, and the Nike Women’s marathon.
-She also speaks to numerous local running groups and clubs on a variety of topics such as injury prevention, treatment of specific injuries, nutrition, and recovery techniques.
+They have been invited to provide treatments at Oakland bay area marathons, trail runs, and triathlons, including See Jane Run triathlon, Brazen Racing events, and the Nike Women’s marathon.
+Sandy also speaks to numerous local running groups and clubs on a variety of topics such as injury prevention, treatment of specific injuries, nutrition, and recovery techniques.

 Dr. Baird is a certified Active Release Techniques provider, which requires undergoing a rigorous credentialing process that includes in-depth knowledge of muscular skeletal structures in the entire body.
-She is also certified in Graston Techniques and SpiderTech taping, which have become the gold standard treatment modalities for soft tissue injuries.
+They are also certified in Graston Techniques and SpiderTech taping, which have become the gold standard treatment modalities for soft tissue injuries.

-Before obtaining her chiropractic training, Dr. Baird received a B.S. in Engineering from U.C.
+Before obtaining their chiropractic training, Dr. Baird received a B.S. in Engineering from U.C.
 Berkeley.
-She also graduated, with top honors, as a certified massage therapist from the National Holistic Institute’s training program, providing her with a strong background in anatomy and biomechanics.
+They also graduated, with top honors, as a certified massage therapist from the National Holistic Institute’s training program, providing them with a strong background in anatomy and biomechanics.